 Photo source of kids at Christmas with carved beets.

 The custom of beet carving in this region is centred around the story of Petit Pierre.

-There are several versions of this story but the gist of the folklore is that Petit Pierre, a very poor boy wanted to make some money for Christmas.
-So on the eve of Christmas, he carved a face into a beet and placed a candle in it to use as a lantern to illuminate the dark night so he could go door to door asking the bourgeois boulonnais for money. (sounds similar to Halloween doesn’t it?)
+There are several versions of this story, but the gist of the folklore is that Petit Pierre, an impoverished boy wanted to make some money for Christmas.
+So on the eve of Christmas, he carved a face into a beet and placed a candle in it to use as a lantern to illuminate the dark night so he could go door to door asking the bourgeois boulonnais for money. (sounds similar to Halloween, doesn’t it?)

 Free beets for everyone

-Although it sounds a lot like Halloween and trick-or-treating and perhaps is related to the Celtic tradition, it is actually celebrated for Christmas but only in the Boulonnais area of France which has it’s own unique customs and traditions.
+Although it sounds a lot like Halloween and trick-or-treating and perhaps is related to the Celtic tradition, it is celebrated for Christmas but only in the Boulonnais area of France which has its own unique customs and traditions.

-The municipality of Boulogne drops truck loads of huge beets in the street which the Kids can then go around collecting which they will then carve and use to go door to door asking for treats while singing the traditional song called « Ô Guénel » .
+The municipality of Boulogne drops truckloads of large beets in the street which the Kids can then go around collecting which they will then carve and use to go door to door asking for treats while singing the traditional song called « Ô Guénel.»

 Happy root carving.